 How long should an internship be?

-If an intern performs very well and you want to offer him or her a full-time position at the end of the internship period, you may do so, but it is illegal to promise employment from the outset.
+If an intern performs very well and you want to offer him or her a full-time position at the end of the internship period, you may do so, but it is illegal to offer employment from the outset.
 Any opportunity for the intern to become a regular staff member should only be discussed at the conclusion of the internship, Lambert said.

 Best practices for your internship program

+Structure the timeline of the internship.
 "This preparedness can help ensure that everything runs smoothly and on track as the program progresses," Lambert said.
-"Set up frequent check-in points and testlike evaluations to identify what's being learned and retained, and what areas need to be revisited and focused on."
+"Set up frequent check-in points and test-like evaluations to identify what's being learned and retained, and what areas need to be revisited and focused on."

-At the end of the internship, you should allow the interns the opportunity to evaluate you and share what they learned.
+Help interns understand their role and make them feel like part of the company.
+At the end of the internship, you should allow interns the opportunity to evaluate and share what they learned.